pygfx/wgpu-py/README.md

 * We have a few working examples!
 * This currently only works on Windows.
-* We don't yet package the wgpu lib; you have to bring it along yourself for now.
 * We have not fully implemented the API yet.
 * The API may change.
 We're still figuring out what works best.
 * The API may change more.
 Until WebGPU settles as a standard, its specification